derhansen/sf_yubikey/Documentation/Changes/Index.rst

 Important Changes
 =================
-Since v0.8.0, YubiKey OTP validation is only handled through the bundled class **YubikeyAuth**.
+Since version 1.0.0, YubiKey OTP validation is only handled through the bundled class **YubikeyAuth**.
 The usage of PEAR classes has been removed.